adityas0204/fullstack-open/notes/part2 - Communicating with server/d altering data in server.md

 - We `concat` the response data
   - It is how we have always done it
 - When working with server, new problems will arise
-  - We will need new debugging strats and console logging
+  - We will need new debugging strategies and console logging
   - Need to have good understanding of JS runtime and React components
 - Can inspect state of backend server
   - Can be done through browser, ie. `http://localhost:3001/notes`